top of page

 Suffering with a Spring Cold or Allergies?

-Today is the first day of spring and many of us are sick with colds and allergies.
+Tomorrow is the first day of spring and many of us are sick with colds and allergies.
 Spring colds are different from winter colds, in that the mucus is thicker, and we may have achy muscles and joints (like the flu), swollen lymph nodes, and ear pressure.
 So, if you're suffering with a spring cold or allergies, follow some of these suggestions.
-Try These Tips for a Spring Cold or Allergies Herbs and Spices Cook with lots of warm, pungent, and astringent herbs and spices to he
+Try These Tips for a Spring Cold or Allergies Herbs and Spices Cook with lots of warm, pungent, and astringent herbs and spices to

 Jeannine Love